Andreasrn/Andreasrn.github.io/_posts/2022-07-30-How to - Set up an online Kali-like virtual machine.md

 Also, there are plenty of ways to achieve this.
 I'm just trying to keep it simple and cheap.

-# Part 1: Cloud infrastructure acquisition
+# Step 1: Cloud infrastructure acquisition

 Our very first step should be to acquire a portion of the cloud to host your VM.
 There is a wide variety of options, including setting up a server at home (cheaper - harder) and purchasing the services of cloud providers such as AWS, Azure or Digital Ocean (more expensive - easier).
 Some of these even would allow to import our custom ISO, which translates to installing a real Kali instance.